wyattshapiro/sparkify_cassandra/README.md

 ## Usage

-There is one main scripts:
+There is one main script:

-- src/
+- src/Project_1B.ipynb

 **Steps to run**

 1. Navigate to top of project directory
 2. Create virtualenv (see Dependencies section)
 3. Activate virtualenv (see Dependencies section)
 4. Install requirements (see Dependencies section)
 5. Start local Apache Cassandra server (see Dependencies section)
 6. $ jupyter notebook

-## Analysis
+7. Navigate to Projct_1B script
+8. Run All cells in jupyter notebook

 ## Future Optimizations

+- Create an analytical dashboard to allow others to visually interact with data